Physics and BiophysicsEducational Resources

 When imaging in biophysics, researchers rely on highly sensitive and non-invasive analysis techniques.
 These techniques can be fluorescence-based, but also include light scattering, spectroscopy-based, and multi-photon techniques.

-Similarly to how two magnets will only attract each other once close enough, fluorescence energy can be transferred between fluorescent molecules if they are in extremely close proximity.
+Similarly to how two magnets will only attract each other once close enough, energy can be transferred between fluorescently excited molecules if they are in extremely close proximity.
 This is the principle behind Förster Resonance Energy Transfer (FRET), which occurs when fluorophores are within 10 nm of each other, have overlapping spectra, and are in the correct orientation.

 FRET can be used as a ‘spectroscopic ruler’ to measure the distance between molecules, to investigate binding dynamics, or to study protein conformational changes.
 FRET is an elegant technique with many uses and is widely used in biophysics.